 When you own a home, you are not only making an investment in your own future, you are also stuffing money into a giant savings back that is there if you need it.
 If you’ve owned your own home and lived in for more than a few years, you’ve probably become familiar with terms like “home equity loans” and “refinancing.”
-Given how low interest rates are right now (and given how badly banks need new business in terms of new lending), these show up a lot in the marketing for banks.
+Given how low line of credit interest rates are right now (and given how badly banks need new business in terms of new lending), these show up a lot in the marketing for banks.

 These two items are somewhat different, but they both have to do with tapping that “savings account” that is your home.
 If you bought your house back before the crash of 2008, then you paid somewhere a higher percentage than today’s rates even if you had solid credit.
 Now you can get a loan at an interest rate at historical lows.
 Even with fees, refinancing could save you a ton of money over the rest of the amortization of your loan.

-A home equity loan involves a slightly different sort of scenario.
+A home equity line of credit (HELOC) involves a slightly different sort of scenario.
 You’re happy with the interest rate on your loan, but your son is about to head off to college, and you haven’t been able to qualify for the low-interest loans that some colleges offer because of your income.
 So you find out that you could take out a home equity loan for significantly less interest expense than what he would pay if he had a student loan.
 This is a situation in which this sort of loan would make sense.
 Let’s take a closer look at the difference between refinance and taking equity out.

 A refinance involves finding another lender to give you a new mortgage with more suitable terms and pay off your existing mortgage.
 In some cases, your existing lender will switch out the mortgage and issue the refinance as well.